IHTSDO/snomed-publish/lib/closure/README.md

 You will need to have the Java 7 JDK and Maven 3 to build the distribution jar file, and Java 7 JRE in order to run it.

-To build the distribution, enter the root project directory (one up from this folder) and type:
+To build the distribution, enter the root project directory (two up from this folder) and type:

     mvn clean package

-The distribution jar file can be found at closure/target/closure.jar after this.
-This library can be distributed as this single file.
+When built, you can find the distribution jar file at lib/closure/target/closure.jar.